alshdavid/davidalsh.com/posts/2019-03-18-go-gin-rest-api/readme.md

-This is my first video.
-Let me know what you think!
+This is a tutoraial demonstrating how to put together a REST API using the Go programming language.

-A simple demonstration of how you'd put together a REST API in Go using the Gin web framework.
-Some simple tests are included as well as a simple rundown of interfaces.
+We go through how to tuse the Gin web framework, how to write some basic unti tests and how to use Go interfaces to best effect.